Erickecastro/Erickecastro/README.md

   </a>
 </p>

-I'm a Brazilian software developer with experience in web, mobile, and backend development.
-I work with Python, .NET, PostgreSQL and Git.
-Passionate about game development, software architecture, performance optimization, automation, and building reliable, scalable applications.
+I'm a Brazilian software developer focused on designing and building scalable, high-performance systems across web, mobile, and backend environments.

+My main stack includes Python, .NET, PostgreSQL, JavaScript and Git, and I’m particularly interested in software architecture, performance optimization, and automation.

+I care about writing clean, maintainable code and continuously improving system design and efficiency.
+I also explore game development as a way to deepen my understanding of performance and real-time systems.

 # Tools & Technologies:
 ![Markdown](https://img.shields.io/badge/Markdown-000000?style=for-the-badge&logo=markdown&logoColor=white)